 In many cases, people develop a painkiller addiction after taking prescription medications.
 They may take painkillers for chronic pain, a surgery or an acute injury.
 Before long, they require more and more painkillers to achieve the same effect.
 Over time, this tolerance turns into drug dependency and addiction.

 Thankfully, a painkiller addiction treatment program offers a number of options for clients.
 The individual may get support through medical supervision as they detox.
-Depending on the program, individuals can also get help through therapy, inpatient rehab, outpatient programs, and aftercare options.
+Depending on the program, individuals can also get help through therapy, partial hospitalization programs, outpatient programs, and aftercare options.

 What Happens in a Painkiller Addiction Treatment Program?